jtoivola/phonegap/maemo/README.txt

 index.html is bootstrapped by main.cpp in QWebView.

-Building ARM binaries and package on QEmu
+Building ARM binaries and package
 -----------------------------------------

 Additional resources